RoseGoldIsntGay/Sudoku/README.md

 # RoseGoldAddons Feature List:
 ### Keybinds:
+All the features below are clickable to open a drop-down with more information inside.
 <details><summary>Auto Arrow Align</summary>

 - Click keybind to instantly solve Floor 7's Phase 3 Arrow Align terminal